PMBio/MetH5Format/README.md

 ```

 Where `n` is the number of methylation calls in the respective chromosome, `c` is the number of chunks, and `r`is the total number of reads across all chromosomes.

+---

+## Citing

+The repository is archived at Zenodo.
+If you use `meth5` please cite as follow:

+Rene Snajder.
+(2021, May 18). snajder-r/meth5.
+Zenodo. https://doi.org/10.5281/zenodo.4772327

+## Authors and contributors

+* Rene Snajder (@snajder-r): rene.snajder(at)dkfz-heidelberg.de